cmhk1/Programming-Project/README.md

 Depending on the compiler you're using, you may have to close the efficient frontier window to get the optimization of the two desired portfolios to appear.

 ### Expected outcome
 The expected outcome is a graphical representation of the efficient frontier, displaying the maximum Sharpe ratio portfolio as well as the minimum variance portfolio according to the stocks and time frame of your inputs.
-In addition, for the two portfolios mentioned above, you will see the return, volatility, sharpe ratio and stock weights.
+In addition, for these two portfolios, you will see the return, volatility, sharpe ratio and stock weights.

 #### Example
 Let's use 4 stocks: *Apple (AAPL); Credit Suisse (CS); AMAZON (AMZN); UBS (UBS).*